Meditation is a way to be narcissistic without hurting anyone.

 ‘If I had that happen, I’d go to school, strip in the hallway and let everyone stare.
 The solution to feeling shamed is to be shameless.
 I suspect some of those girls secretly like it, but feel compelled to put on an act for the benefit of parents who would go ballistic if they knew precious Sparkle loved her body on display.’

-Nothing for a few weeks then, it can’t be all play, time to resolve another conflict, we touchdown at ten fifteen, dump our bit of luggage in the back seat of a tan Chevy Mediocrity, built to attract the GED grad, a favorite among Dollar General and Home Depot employees, it can locate any Waffle House within a fifty mile radius, you can add a Cracker Barrel finder for an additional twenty bucks.
+Time to resolve another conflict, we touchdown at ten fifteen, dump our bit of luggage in the back seat of a tan Chevy Mediocrity, built to attract the GED grad, a favorite among Dollar General and Home Depot employees, it can locate any Waffle House within a fifty mile radius, you can add a Cracker Barrel finder for an additional twenty bucks.

 Zero, ‘Five miles on, take a left on Route fifteen.
 Ray’s Auto Body is on the right.
 He’s not Ray, he’s Nobody, paints fenders for a living.’